This article is part of our guide to business credit cards.

 - Automated receipt collection to erase the need for the Great Receipt Search at the end of the month

-For example, you might generate cards to allow dev teams to purchase tools or sales teams to travel for customer meetings.
+For example, you might generate p-cards to allow dev teams to purchase tools, or business travel credit cards for sales teams attending customer meetings.
 Employees should get prompted via SMS or email to provide memos and upload receipt images at the point of purchase.
 Advanced card technology can automatically match receipts to the corresponding expense.
 No more sifting through wallets and purses to find receipts and nagging employees to submit their expenses—saving everyone time.

 Advanced spend controls